dvingerh/PyInstaLive/README.md

 - Edit the configuration file using any text editor.
 - Run `pyinstalive -r "<live-username>"` to start downloading a livestream or replay.

+#### Note for Windows users using the executable
+The Windows builds have not been fully tested and may not work for you but feel free to try it out and report any errors you may encounter.

+This is a CLI application and as such must be run from the command line.
+There is no available user interface.

+If using Windows 7, 8 or 8.1 make sure you have installed the [update for Universal C Runtime in Windows](https://support.microsoft.com/en-gb/help/2999226/update-for-universal-c-runtime-in-windows).
+Windows 10 users already have this update installed by default.

 ## Installation